Douglas D. Anderson

 In 2006 he stepped down from day-to-day responsibility at CED to become dean of the College of Business at his alma mater, Utah State University (USU).
 The next year he was instrumental in securing a $25 million gift from Jon M. Huntsman for the college, which was renamed the Jon M. Huntsman School of Business, in his honor.
 Since then Anderson has led a dramatic transformation of the Huntsman School.

 A native of Utah, Dr. Anderson served as a member and vice chair of the USU Board of Trustees, as a board member of the USU Research Foundation, and as a member of the Old Main Society, prior to becoming dean.
 He has also represented the University on the board of the Utah Foundation for seven years.
 He is currently a member of the board of the Kem C. Gardner Institute of Policy.
 As a student at USU, he received the Robins Award, the University’s highest honor for “Achievement of the Year,” for his work as editor-in-chief of the campus newspaper.

-Dr. Anderson and his wife, Katherine (Wirthlin Cannon), are the parents of seven children and twenty-one grandchildren.
+Dr. Anderson and his wife, Katherine (Wirthlin Cannon), are the parents of seven children and twenty-two grandchildren.

 Entrepreneur Leadership Series - Wednesday, February 13, 2013

 Leadership Forum: Conversation on Leadership with Dean Anderson and Dean Patel 9/11/2020